AN EYE TOWARDS HISTORY

 History Museum

-THE ORHM IS CURRENTLY OPEN THURSDAY AND FRIDAYS 10-2 AND SATURDAYS 10-3.
+THE ORHM IS CURRENTLY OPEN WEDNESDAY THROUGH FRIDAY 10-4 AND SATURDAY 10-3.

 The Oak Ridge History Museum shines a light on the “human side” of the Manhattan Project, focusing on history and people’s day-to-day lives during World War II in Oak Ridge.